Gambling and online casinos in Qatar

 Qatar is an example of a state where religion and law are completely united.

-there is an underground digital culture: VPN, cryptocurrencies, offshore casinos.
+Nevertheless, behind the facade of strict laws, there is an underground digital culture: VPNs, cryptocurrencies, offshore casinos.